m50d/paperdoll/README.md

  * General code review
   * Ensure that types that may need to change are private (e.g. queues)
   * Ensure public interface is documented
+ * Add Travis CI if possible
+ * Finish this document
  * Release 1.0

 ## Notices